pgEspiritu/100DaysDevOpsChallenge/Task-80.md

 ☑ pty
 ```

+> Make sure that the connection for each is successful

 3. Under Public over ssh add storage server:
    - SSH Server -> Click Add
    - enter the following: